joelchelliah/sudoku_in_seven_languages/README.md

 - Clojure (In progress)
 - Haskell (Todo)

-Based on the languages presented in the book "Seven Languages in Seven Weeks" by Bruce A. Tate
+As an additional exercise to working through the book: "Seven Languages in Seven Weeks" by Bruce A. Tate